dev-faizan-qadri/expert-cloud-task-manager/README.md

-# Exper Cloud - Task Manager assessment
+# Expert Cloud - Task Manager assessment

 Build a simple web application that allows users to manage a list of tasks.
 This application should demonstrate basic CRUD (Create, Read, Update, Delete) operations.